AdobeDocs/experience-manager-65.en/help/assets/launch.md

 It is possible to work-around this limitation by specifying Development or Staging URL of Adobe Launch library in the Adobe Launch Cloud configuration for AEM publish above.
 Doing this makes the AEM publish node use the Development or Staging version of Adobe Launch library.

-See [Integrate AEM with Adobe Launch Via Adobe I/O](https://helpx.adobe.com/experience-manager/using/aem_launch_adobeio_integration.html) for more information about setting up Adobe Launch Cloud Configuration.
+See [Integrate AEM with Adobe Launch Via [!DNL Adobe I/O]](https://helpx.adobe.com/experience-manager/using/aem_launch_adobeio_integration.html) for more information about setting up Adobe Launch Cloud Configuration.